White House Cast and All About ITV's New Factual Drama | TV - The Media Times

 - Brett Collins played by Alfie Allen

 But for DS Stan Jones, something is wrong.
 Stan’s concerns put him in conflict with his senior officer Taff.
-He is given responsibility for family liaison and told to be careful.
+He is given responsibility for liaison with the family and told to follow the line.

-In the next episode of January 22, after a vital discovery at the White House Farm by the family, Stan and Mick feel closer to consolidating their own suspicions about Jeremy.
+In the next episode of January 29, the funeral is approaching, and without the answers he needs and even more questions asked by White House Farm, Stan’s efforts are in vain.

-The arrival of a friend Brett from New Zealand increases the tension between Jeremy and his girlfriend Julie.
-Ann becomes more and more alarmed and suspicious of the behavior of her cousin Jeremy and of her management of the family estate.
+As everything seems lost for Stan and Mick solving the case, until an essential witness appears.

 Before the series which starts on ITV, you can watch a first trailer below …